linode/docs/docs/guides/uptime/logs/how-to-use-fluentd-and-loki-to-access-service-logs/index.md

     Grafana Password: e8xgPVGrWDE7UT02zaDHe45g5syGjVLmGZ9wt63U9lrCZ
     ```

-1. Once the instance installs, it deploys a Let’s Encrypt TLS certificate, which allows you to access the instance via `HTTPS` in a web browser.
+1. During deployment, a Let’s Encrypt TLS certificate is installed.
+This allows you to access the instance via `HTTPS` in a web browser.
 When fully installed, the Grafana settings menu provides fields to connect to the Loki/Fluentd combination:

     ![The Add New Connections page in the Connections section of Grafana's left-side menu.](Grafana-Connections-Add-New-Connections-Menu.png)